-Writers and artists working in wide-ranging genres and forms will continue to be in conversation with one another, while also engaging across disciplines--in classes, workshops, and arts events--in a culture of inquiry that helps them to further develop and better articulate their work.
+Writers and artists working in wide-ranging genres and forms will continue to be in conversation with one another in classes, workshops, and arts events, while also engaging across disciplines in a culture of inquiry that helps students to further develop and better articulate their work.

-- 39-unit, two-year program in five continuous semesters, including a required summer semester between the first and second years.
+- The MFA is a 39-unit, two-year program in five continuous semesters, including a required summer semester between the first and second years.

-- Unique hybrid format including both on-campus and online learning-ideal for working adults.
-You'll participate in six-day intensives in the beautiful San Francisco Bay Area twice a year, then continue the learning experience online for the remainder of the semester.
+- Its unique hybrid format includes both on-campus and online learning and is ideal for working adults.
+Students will participate in six-day intensives in the beautiful San Francisco Bay Area twice a year, then continue the learning experience online for the remainder of the semester.

-- Throughout the program, you'll have individualized sessions with faculty advisers and local art mentors of your choosing.
+- Throughout the program, students will have individualized sessions with faculty advisers and local art mentors of their choosing.

-- You can earn degree credit by opting for a summer intensive in the United Kingdom or Greece.
-We have partnerships with the Kingston Writing School offered in Greece, and the University of Chichester in the U.K. This intensive also includes travel to the Edinburgh Fringe Festival in Scotland.
+- Students can earn degree credits by opting for a summer intensive in Greece or the United Kingdom.
+We have partnerships with the Kingston Writing School program in Greece and the University of Chichester (UK).
+This program also includes travel to the Edinburgh Fringe Festival in Scotland.

-- Want individual and small-group support to write a book, produce a performance, develop a body of visual or interdisciplinary work, or simply hone their skills in a challenging, supportive setting.
+- Students who want individual and small-group support to write a book, produce a performance, develop a body of visual or interdisciplinary work, or simply hone their skills in a challenging, supportive setting.

-- In the case of writing and art teachers, and therapists, want to develop their own practice as artists, performers, or writers, and learn the tools for bringing these practices into their professional work.
+- Students who are writing and art teachers and therapists who want to develop their own practice as writers, artists, or performers, and to learn the tools for bringing these practices into their professional work.

-- Are interested in arts activism and working collaboratively with artists and communities.
+- Students who are interested in arts activism and working collaboratively with artists and communities.

-- Make work that doesn't fit neatly into a discipline or genre or that combines—or stretches the boundaries of—more than one form.
+- Students who make work that doesn't fit neatly into a discipline or genre or that combines—or stretches the boundaries of—more than one form.

-- Want to create more meaningful lives through disciplined creative and self inquiry in a community of art-makers.
+- Students who want to create more meaningful lives through disciplined creative and self inquiry in a community of art-maker

 Questions about admissions or the MFA Program?